filecoin-project/filecoin-docs/content/en/storage-provider/skills/storage/index.md

 ZFS provides built-in protection for data in the form of snapshots.
 Snapshots are read-only copies of a ZFS file system at a particular point in time.
 By taking regular snapshots, you can protect your data against accidental deletions, file corruption, or other disasters.

-To ensure that your data is fully protected, it's important to configure a snapshot rotation schema.
+To ensure that your data is fully protected, it is important to configure a snapshot rotation schema.
 This means defining a schedule for taking snapshots and retaining them for a specified period of time.
 For example, you might take hourly snapshots and retain them for 24 hours, and then take daily snapshots and retain them for a week.

 In addition to snapshots, ZFS also allows you to replicate them to another system running ZFS.
 This can be useful for creating backups or for replicating data to a remote site for disaster recovery purposes.
 ZFS replication works by sending incremental changes to the destination system, which ensures that only the changes are sent over the network, rather than the entire dataset.
 This can significantly reduce the amount of data that needs to be transferred and can help minimize network bandwidth usage.